techyking07/BetterLichessStyle/README.md

 ### Please use Stylus Extension for the code to work properly.

-Install BetterLichessStyle from UserStyle.world : https://userstyles.world/style/6753/better-lichess-userstyle
+Install BetterLichessStyle from UserStyle.world : [BetterLichessStyle — UserStyles.world](https://userstyles.world/style/6753/betterlichessstyle)

 Please Create an Issue in GitHub to help change the code and make it more better!